-Assuming that you want tips on caring for an introvert, here are a few things to keep in mind.
+Assuming that you want tips for being around introverts, here are a few things to keep in mind.

 First, remember that introverts need time alone to recharge.
 This is not necessarily bad, so don’t take it personally if your introverted friend or family member wants to be alone after a long day or night out.